JuliaLang/julia/DISTRIBUTING.md

 with it, [Alien](https://wiki.debian.org/Alien) could be used to generate Julia packages for various Linux distributions.

-By default, Julia loads `$PREFIX/etc/julia/juliarc.jl` as an installation-wide initialization file.
+By default, Julia loads `$prefix/etc/julia/juliarc.jl` as an installation-wide initialization file.
 This file can be used by distribution managers to provide paths to various binaries such as a bundled `git` executable (as we do on OS X), or to setup paths (as we do on Windows).
-For Linux distribution packages, if `$PREFIX` is set to `/usr`, there is no `/usr/etc` to look into.
+For Linux distribution packages, if `$prefix` is set to `/usr`, there is no `/usr/etc` to look into.
 This requires the path to Julia's private `etc` directory to be changed.
-This can be done via the `SYSCONFDIR` make variable when building.
-Simply pass `SYSCONFDIR=/etc` to `make` when building and Julia will first check `/etc/julia/juliarc.jl` before trying `$PREFIX/etc/julia/juliarc.jl`.
+This can be done via the `sysconfdir` make variable when building.
+Simply pass `sysconfdir=/etc` to `make` when building and Julia will first check `/etc/julia/juliarc.jl` before trying `$prefix/etc/julia/juliarc.jl`.

 OS X
 ----